A collective of iconic Australian cultural attractions that have joined forces to present the best of Australia’s cultural offering to the world.

 The ‘Spirit of Australia’ Platinum Tour - starts with a three-hour guided tour of the two Boeings during which travellers see the black box flight recorders, learn how to ‘arm the doors', sit in the pilot's seat, inspect the cargo hold and the exterior of the Super Constellation and take a walk on the wings of both Boeing aircraft.
 The tour continues with full museum access, lunch and a personal souvenir photo.

 Established in 1871, Adelaide Oval is the centrepiece of the Adelaide CBD’s revitalised riverbank precinct.
 A comprehensive redevelopment has transformed Adelaide Oval into an exemplary modern stadium, while retaining its considerable history and charm.

-Heights of Adelaide RoofClimb Experience – a guided climb across the highest points of the Oval’s unique roofline, gaining a new perspective on Adelaide, followed by a shared platter of local produce and premium South Australian sparkling wine on the rooftop, before returning to the ground.
+Wonders of Adelaide RoofClimb Experience – a guided climb across the highest points of the Oval’s unique roofline, gaining a new perspective on Adelaide, followed by a shared platter of local produce and premium South Australian sparkling wine on the rooftop, before returning to the ground.

 Rockstar Afternoon - an afternoon of art and pleasure.

 The Full-On Turrell - 24 hours of immersion in the works of light artist James Turrell.